David J. Lesar

 Lubben has a Bachelor of Arts degree in political science from Calvin College and a Juris Doctor degree from the University of Illinois, College of Law.

-Todt received a bachelor’s degree in political communication from The George Washington University and a Juris Doctor from Brooklyn Law School.
+Todt earned a bachelor’s degree in political communication from George Washington University and a Juris Doctor from Brooklyn Law School.

 As SVP of finance, Jim Walsh provides direction and management to the finance, accounting, treasury and tax planning teams.
 He also advises business and financial planning, manages financial forecasting and budgets, and oversees the preparation of all financial reporting.